Marlins vs. Nationals Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 59 hits with 17 doubles, two triples, eight home runs, 24 walks and 30 RBI.
-He's also stolen two bases.
+- Jeimer Candelario has 20 doubles, two triples, eight home runs, 24 walks and 30 RBI (62 total hits).
+He has swiped two bases.

 Candelario Recent Games